The 10K sits in a sweet spot that few other race distances can match.

 #1: Develop Your Base

-You need a solid endurance base to run a 10k well.
-Running 10K takes even the fastest runners at least 30 minutes or so, and takes most runners closer to 40-60 minutes or more.
+You need a solid endurance base to run this race distance well.
+Running a 10K takes even the fastest runners at least 30 minutes, with most runners taking 40-60 minutes or more to reach the finish line.

 #2: Use a Training Plan or Work With a Coach